Ten man Rochdale secured a point against Bradford City on Tuesday night in a hard fought out match at Spotland.

 This seemed to give the players a lift and they pressed forward applying pressure of their own on the visitors.

 On 74 minutes, Donnelly was again in the thick of the action after Tutte picked him out with a cross into a packed box.
 The striker, who had his back to goal controlled the ball impeccably as he turned but in the end was unable to get the shot away.

 Straight up the other end and Bradford saw yet an effort creep inches past the upright following a glancing header from Garry Thompson across the face of goal.

 And on 84 minutes, Joe Rafferty was the man to thank as he cleared an Andrew Davies shot from less than six yards out off the line.

 Moments later and Rafferty was again superb as he put in a fantastic challenge to stop Hines in his tracks as charged through on goal.

-In a strange end to the game there was a brief lull in play as a young fox cub made its way onto the pitch from the Pearl Street Stand, across the pitch and out ground via the Sandy Lane end as the players and fans looked on in bemusement.
+In a strange end to the game it was a case of a fox in the box which meant a brief lull in play as a young fox cub made its way onto the pitch from the Pearl Street Stand, across the pitch and out ground via the Sandy Lane end as the players and fans looked on in bemusement.

 It finished Rochdale 0, Bradford 0.